markpatton/pass-uber-interleaved/pass-core/pass-core-file-service/README.md

 configured persistence store.
 The service is currently designed to persist to a filesystem or S3 compatible storage.

 ## Configuration
 The service is configured via environment variables.
 The service by default will use a filesystem based persistence store and does not require any additional configuration.
-If the variable
-PASS_CORE_FILE_SERVICE_ROOT_DIR does not have any value, the File Service will default to the system temp folder and create a temporary root folder of a random value in the system temp.
+If the variable PASS_CORE_FILE_SERVICE_ROOT_DIR does not have any value, the File Service will default to the system temp folder and create a temporary root folder of a random value in the system temp.
+The variable PASS_CORE_FILE_SERVICE_ROOT_DIR is used by both the filesystem and S3 persistence.
+It is the root directory where temporary files are stored before being persisted to the configured persistence store.

 The following environment variables are available for configuring the service:

 - PASS_CORE_FILE_SERVICE_TYPE=`FILE_SYSTEM`
   - Currently supports [`FILE_SYSTEM` | `S3`]